IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-script.md

 <summary>Summary</summary>

-In this demo, we saw how a company uses IBM watsonx Orchestrate to leverage and expose existing ODM decision services in new ways.
+In this demo, we saw how a company uses IBM watsonx Orchestrate to leverage and expose existing ODM Decision Services in new ways.

-We used the watsonx Orchestrate Discovery Service to discover IBM Busines Automation applications deployed on a remote environment.
-We also used the Discovery Service to create a new skill that invokes rule-based decisions manged by ODM.
-We created a composite skill that orchestrates a sequence of skills, mapping their respective inputs and outputs automatically.
-Finally, we used watsonx Orchestrate NLP to invoke this composite application using chat interface.
+We used the Discovery Service to create a new skill that invokes rule-based decisions manged by ODM.
+We then created a composite skill that orchestrates a sequence of skills, mapping their respective inputs and outputs automatically.
+Finally, we used watsonx Orchestrate NLP to invoke this composite skill using a chat interface.

-Watsonx Orchestrate belongs to a new intelligent generation of tools that leverages your existing IBM Automation assets to reuse them in modern, scalable, and easy-to-use environments.

 Thank you for attending today’s presentation.